jbillcliffe/portfolio2-hypermarket-cheap/README.md

 #### Branding Including Logo

-Full branding was provided at the end of the step by step development process.
+Full branding was provided at the end of the step-by-step development process.

 ![Full branding theme for Renterprise](readme/design/branding.png)